superhawk610/multicast/README.md

 See the [contribution guide](CONTRIBUTING.md) for instructions on contributing to the project.

-## Security Disclosure

-This project relies on [node-castv2](https://github.com/thibauts/node-castv2) which uses an outdated version of [protobuf](https://github.com/dcodeIO/ProtoBuf.js/).
-Details of the vulnerability can be found [here](https://nvd.nist.gov/vuln/detail/CVE-2018-3738).

 ## License

 This project is licensed under the MIT License - see [LICENSE](LICENSE) for more details.